BrightChamps Logo

 Professor Greenline from BrightChamps

-An open interval on a number line is shown by making use of the hollow circles at the endpoints.
-This means that the endpoints are excluded.
+On a number line, an open interval is shown using hollow (unfilled) circles at the endpoints.
+These hollow circles indicate that the endpoints are not included.

 Professor Greenline from BrightChamps